Wason selection task: Explanations of performance on the task

-In Wason's study, not even 10% of subjects found the correct solution, which for the specific criteria of this problem, would be 8 card and the red card.
+In Wason's study, not even 10% of subjects found the correct solution, which for the specific criteria of this problem, would be the 8 card and the red card.
 This result was replicated in 1993.
 The poor success rate of this selection experiment may be explained by its lack of relevant significance.
 If this task was reframed, however, empirical evidence has shown an increase in logical responses.

 Some authors have argued that participants do not read "if... then..." as the material conditional, since the natural language conditional is not the material conditional.
 (See also the paradoxes of the material conditional for more information.)
 However one interesting feature of the task is how participants react when the classical logic solution is explained:

 A psychologist, not very well disposed toward logic, once confessed to me that despite all problems in short-term inferences like the Wason Card Task, there was also the undeniable fact that he had never met an experimental subject who did not understand the logical solution when it was explained to him, and then agreed that it was correct.

 Wason also ascribes participants' errors on this selection task due to confirmation bias.
 Confirmation bias compels people to seek the cards which confirm the rule; meanwhile, they overlook the main purpose of the experiment, which is to purposefully choose the cards that potentially disconfirm the rule.